sachinprabhu007/PlantNet-Plant-Identifier/README.md

 ## 🙏 Acknowledgments

 - [PlantNet](https://plantnet.org/) for providing the amazing plant identification API
 - [Streamlit](https://streamlit.io/) for the fantastic web app framework
+- [Render](https://render.com/) which acts as the backend and enables seamless deployment
 - The plant photography community for inspiration

 ## 📧 Contact